The Flyers are poised to land a top-10 draft pick. Here are six center prospects they could target.

 Roger McQueen, Brandon Wheat Kings (Western Hockey League)

 McQueen is the biggest wild card at the top of this draft given his measurables and injury history.
-At 6-5, 193 pounds, McQueen has a rare combination of size, skill, and hockey IQ, not to mention that his body is still filling out.
-But after 20 goals and 51 points in 53 games last season as a 17-year-old, a nagging back injury limited McQueen to just 17 regular-season games in his draft year.
+At 6-5, 193, McQueen has a rare combination of size, skill, and hockey IQ, not to mention that his body is still filling out.
+But after he had 20 goals and 51 points in 53 games last season as a 17-year-old, a nagging back injury limited McQueen to just 17 regular-season games in his draft year.

 When he’s in the Brandon lineup, McQueen is an improved skater with a hard and accurate shot who can make some plays in and around the net thanks to his reach that most can’t.
-McQueen’s a bit of a project given his skating and the developmental time he’s missed, but his frame and abilities with the puck could make him a worthy gamble for someone willing to invest the time and patience with his development.
+McQueen is a bit of a project given his skating and the developmental time he’s missed, but his frame and abilities with the puck could make him a worthy gamble for someone willing to invest the time and patience with his development.
+He’ll be a difficult evaluation given his small sample size of healthy games.

 With five centers likely locked into the top-10 picks, Jake O’Brien represents the outsider with the potential to make it six.